ericclack/python-pond-quiz/doc/index.rst

 * Indenting things correctly, especially `if-statements`
 * Adding new code to existing functions.

-We've found this online tool works really well for debugging: https://pad.riseup.net/ -- it enables both mentor and student see and edit the code at the same time.
+When mentoring remotely we've found this online tool works really well for debugging: https://pad.riseup.net/ -- it enables both mentor and student see and edit the code at the same time.

 Get in touch